X

 Ethics and Transparency in Research

 POP takes seriously its role as a public sphere within the political science community.
 Such scholarly communication entails clear and transparent sharing of our research across disciplinary subfields and epistemological and methodological approaches.
 This, in turn, requires clear and transparent communication about the procedures that we use to collect our evidence and to ensure that our research practices are ethical.
-Because epistemological and methodological diversity is a strength of the political science community, this makes scholarly communication that is as transparent and accessible as possible across disciplinary subfields and approaches imperative.
+Because epistemological and methodological diversity is a strength of the political science community, this makes imperative scholarly communication that is as transparent and accessible as possible across disciplinary subfields and approaches.

 Consequently, the POP expects all authors to comply with ethical and transparency obligations described in APSA's A Guide to Professional Ethics in Political Science (2012) and in Principles and Guidance for Human Subjects Research (approved by the APSA Council, April 4, 2020).